CEE Standards: Earning Income

 In today’s digital world, it’s crucial that you create your own platform.
 Why wait for opportunities to come to you when you can work to create opportunities yourself?

 Start by creating a website that showcases your artistic skill.
-If you’re an artist, have high-resolution photos of your work.
+If you’re an artist, post high-resolution photos of your work.
 If you’re a musician, upload your songs to your site.
 If you’re an actor or filmmaker, put your reel up.

 Find Ways to Make Money With Your Craft